 - GI upsets

 - Feeling full shortly after you begin eating.

 - Stool may turn black and vomit may look like coffee grounds.
-These are symptoms which call for immediate medical aid since it indicates internal bleeding.

 What Causes Inflammation Of The Duodenum?

 The causes for the development of duodenitis are: